Bryntum

 }

-Here the updateParentList function loops through each of the boards that were returned from the getTasksFromMonday query.
-Each item from the parent board is added to the eventList.
+Here, the updateParentList function loops through each of the boards returned from the getTasksFromMonday query.
+Each item from the parent_board is added to the eventList.

-Now let’s add all subitems to their parent item with the updateChildrenList function.
+Now let’s add all subitems to their parent items with the updateChildrenList function.
 Add these lines below the updateParentList function:

 function updateChildrenList(results, eventList) {